DoganM95/Wireguard-Vpn-to-Proxy/README.md

 - Moldova
 - Myanmar

+## Use netflix from anywhere

+When you e.g. travel a lot, netflix locks you out as your ip address changes to a foreign one.
+By setting up a wireguard server in your home network, you can connect "dumb" devices (with no vpn client but configurable proxy) to your home's wireguard and enjoy again, what you pay for.

 ## Quick downloads

 If you just want to download q.g.
 1 file from a server with pvn, just use a docker run command.